cmderdev/cmder/Readme.md

 **Yes, you can [download latest release](https://github.com/bliker/cmder/releases)**

-Cmder is a package created out of pure frustration over absence of usable console emulator on Windows.
+Cmder is a **software package** created out of pure frustration over absence of usable console emulator on Windows.
 It is based on [ConEmu](https://code.google.com/p/conemu-maximus5/) with *major* config overhaul.
 Monokai color scheme, amazing [clink](https://code.google.com/p/clink/) and custom prompt layout.

 ![Cmder Screenshot](http://i.imgur.com/g1nNf0I.png)

 ## Why use it

 The main advantage of Cmder is portablibity.
 It is designed to be totally self-container.
 With no external dependencies.
 That makes is great for **USB Sticks** or **Dropbox**.
 So you can carry your console, aliases and binaries (like wget, curl and git) with you anywhere.

+## Installation

+1. Download the latest release
+1. Extract
+1. (optional) Place files into `bin` folder, it will be injected into your PATH.
+1. Run cmder

+*(There will a version with installer)*

 ## Keyboard shortcuts